megaease/easemesh/docs/INSTALL.md

 - EaseAgent
 - EaseMesh Operator

-The EaseMesh severely depended on the K8s, all dependencies must be packaged as images, so you need to prepare all three docker images.
+The EaseMesh severely depends on the K8s, all dependencies must be packaged as images, so you need to prepare all three docker images.

 #### Easegress